albamr09/django-api/README.md

 The command itself what it does is use `django-admin` (which we installed via dependencies) to create a new project (because we specify `startproject`) with the name `app` in our current location, namely `.` as established on the `Dockerfile` with `WORKDIR`.

-### Travis CI
+### Travis CI <a name="travis"></a>

 This continuous integration tool will let us run tests and checks on our project automatically everytime we push to our github repostory.

 1. Sign up to [Travis CI](https://www.travis-ci.com) with your github account.
-2. Once you log in, you will be redirected to a site that will guide you through syncing your repositories.
+2. Once you log in, you will be redirected to a [site](https://app.travis-ci.com/getting_started) that will guide you through syncing your repositories.
+	1. Click on `ACTIVATE ALL REPOSITORIES USING GITHUB APPS` and select only the repository you with to integrate with Travis CI.
-	1. To view the list of allowed repositories go to https://app.travis-ci.com/account/repositories.
+	2. To view the list of selected repositories go to https://app.travis-ci.com/account/repositories.

+#### Configuration file